dutchmims/Love-Food/README.md

 # Code

 ### HTML: Code, Hero-image, zoom effect was based on the Code Institute Love Running Walkthrough Project.
-### CSS: Code was based on the Code Institute Love Running Walkthrough.
+### CSS: Code was based on the Code Institute Love Running Walkthrough Project.

 # Text